AngeloUNIMI/I-SOCIAL-DB/README.md

 Demonstration scripts used to evaluate the I-SOCIAL-DB, described in the paper:

-    R. Donida Labati, A. Genovese, V. Piuri, F. Scotti, and S. Vishwakarma, "I-SOCIAL-DB: A labeled database of images collected from websites and social media for iris recognition", in Image and Vision Computing, 2020.
+    R. Donida Labati, A. Genovese, V. Piuri, F. Scotti, and S. Vishwakarma, "I-SOCIAL-DB: A labeled database of images collected from websites and social media for iris recognition", Image and Vision Computing, vol. 105, no. 104058, January, 2021, pp. 1-9.
 ISSN: 0262-8856.
     DOI: 10.1016/j.imavis.2020.104058
     https://www.sciencedirect.com/science/article/abs/pii/S0262885620301906?via%3Dihub